Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 77,156 people, 30,814 houses or apartments, and a median cost of homes of $73,868, house prices in Gary are some of the most affordable in Indiana as well as the nation.
+With a population of 76,424, 30,814 total housing units (homes and apartments), and a median house value of $74,853, house prices in Gary are some of the most affordable in Indiana as well as the nation.

 Single-family detached homes are the single most common housing type in Gary, accounting for 71.13% of the city's housing units.
 Other types of housing that are prevalent in Gary include large apartment complexes or high rise apartments ( 14.33%), duplexes, homes converted to apartments or other small apartment buildings ( 8.45%), and a few row houses and other attached homes ( 4.17%).